Zenith-Nova/c-lang_programming/0x00-hello_world/TASKS.md

 # Task: 0-Preprocessor

-- A script that runs file through the preprocessor and save the result into another file
+- Write a script that runs file through the preprocessor and save the result into another file

   - **TODO:**
     1. File name is saved the variable `$CFILE`